tallforasmurf/CoBro/README.md

 were not possible to work around.

-However because QWebEngine is in an early state, all of the following features that were possible with QWebKit are no longer offered.
+However because QWebEngine is in an early state, all of the following features that were possible with QWebKit can no longer be offered.
-There is no support for any keystrokes nor for a custom context menu.
+There is no support for any keystrokes or a custom context menu.
-There is no restriction on Java, and browsing is not "private" i.e. the residue of one's comic reading in the form of cookies and other detritus may remain in one's Chrome browser history.
+There is no restriction on Java, and browsing is not "private" i.e. the residue of one's comic reading in the form of cookies and other detritus may remain on one's computer.

 <del>The browser pane is a QWebView widget, a fully functional
 browser based on WebKit.
 When the app starts up, a welcome